-Total no. of industries/ MSME establishments a) No. of Micro, Small & Medium scale industries/small establishments: 3 b) Total manpower involved in these units: 30 Any major accident occurred in any of the industrial units/ MSME None Establishments (Loss of life, casualties, financial loss)
+Total no. of industries/ MSME/ small establishments a) No. of Micro, Small & Medium scale industries/small 4 establishments: b) Total manpower involved in these units: 90 Any major accident occurred in any of the industrial units/MSME No record of occurrence of Establishments (Loss of life, casualties, financial loss) any major accident in ward